Originally posted 30th September 2019

 1. Prepare the Subfloor

 First and foremost, it’s essential to conduct a moisture test to ensure the moisture levels are as low as possible.
 If your moisture meter reads too high, allow your subfloor to acclimatise.
 Concrete can take around 1 full day to dry for each 1mm of thickness.
 So, ensure roughly 72 hours, just to be on the safe side.
-If you find your floor’s moisture levels are still high, do not fear because we have a Moisture Barrier Underlay which will help.
+If you find your floor’s moisture levels are still high, choose a Moisture Barrier Underlay which will help.

 Once your floor is dry, the next step to take is to make sure it is clean.
 Start by sweeping away any dirt or debris on your subfloor.
 Then scrape any existing paint or glue off your subfloor.
 Use a scraper or sandpaper if certain substances are proving especially difficult.
-Hoover afterwards to ensure your floor is completely clean.
+Hoover afterwards to ensure your floor is completely clean and free of bumps.

 2. Lay the Underlay